-You will either walk into the operating room or be taken in on a stretcher.
+You’ll either walk into the operating room or a staff member will bring you there on a stretcher.
 A member of the operating room team will help you onto the operating bed.
-Compression boots will be placed on your lower legs.
-These gently inflate and deflate to help circulation in your legs.
+They’ll put compression boots on your lower legs.
+These gently inflate and deflate to help blood flow in your legs.

-When you wake up after your surgery, you will be in the Post Anesthesia Care Unit (PACU).
+When you wake up after your surgery, you will be in the Post Anesthesia Recovery Unit (PACU).
 You will stay there overnight.

-You will have a pain pump called a patient-controlled analgesia (PCA) device.
+You will have a patient-controlled analgesia (PCA) device.
 PCA uses a computerized pump to deliver pain medication into your IV or epidural space (in your spine).
-For more information, read Patient-Controlled Analgesia (PCA).
+To learn more, read Patient-Controlled Analgesia (PCA).

-You will have a Foley® catheter in your bladder to monitor the amount of urine you are making.
-The Foley should be removed 2 or 3 days after your surgery.
+You will have a Foley catheter in your bladder to monitor the amount of urine you’re making.
+It should be removed 2 or 3 days after your surgery.
 You will also have compression boots on your lower legs to help your circulation.
-They will be taken off when you are able to walk.
+They will be taken off when you’re able to walk.